Izabela88/norahs-ceramics/README.md

      - As a new user, I want to find a section describing the company to find out when it was founded and the rest of the pertinent information about this company.
      - As a new user ,I want to easily understand the main purpose of the website.
      - As a new user I want to have option to see passwords so I will not make a mistake typing it.
-     - As a frequent user, I want to log in and logout so that I can access my profile safely.
-     - As a frequent user, I want to register for an account so I can make purchase.
      - As a new user , I want to view all the products available so that I can quickly have an overview of what is on offer.
      - As a new user, I want to view available products by specific category so that I can quickly find products I’m interested in.
      - As a new user , I want to find a section describing the company to find out when it was founded and the rest of the pertinent information about this company.